B3DTech/Original-CR10-Marlin-Firmware-Source/README.md

 # Original_CR10_Marlin_Firmware_Source

-##This is the ORIGINAL Creality CR10 Firmware Source as Creality installs it.
+###### *This is the ORIGINAL Creality CR10 Firmware Source as Creality installs it.*

-There have been a lot of complaints about Creality not releasing their sources, so... here it is.
+There have been a lot of complaints about Creality not releasing their sources, so... *here it is.*

 The only files that have been edited are DOGMbitmaps.h files to remove the Creality3D logo.

 No other changes have been made.
-It is exactly what Creality installs on the CR10 Melzi.
+It is *exactly what Creality installs on the CR10 Melzi.*

-I will not be making any other changes to this repository.
+**I will not be making any other changes to this repository.**

-Below is a copy of the License portion of the Marlin Firmware readme.
+Below is a copy of the License portion of the Marlin Firmware readme, and the reason why this mirror exists.

 More information about Marlin Firmware can be found at [MarlinFW.org](http://marlinfw.org) and on their Github page [here] (https://github.com/MarlinFirmware).

 ## License